+Theatre Major

-All Theatre and Musical Theatre majors, and Theatre and Dance minors must achieve a C or above in all courses which are used to satisfy the major/minor requirements.
-Theatre Major - A. Six terms of Theatre Practicum (THE 115, THE 116, THE 207, and/or THE 208).
-Practicum credit is given to students participating in the production of faculty-directed mainstage plays.
-They may be taken for credit or no credit, and a maximum of six hours may count towards the 120 hours required for graduation.
+- A. Six terms of Theatre Practicum (THE 115, THE 116, THE 207, and/or THE 208).
+Practicum credit is given to students participating in any of our departmental productions.
+Students may get credit for: 1) Being in a show 2) Working on a show in a production assignment or crew position 3) Taking on a managerial role within the production (producer, assistant director, stage manager, dramaturg).
+Practicum courses may be taken for credit or no credit, and a maximum of six hours may count towards the 120 hours required for graduation.
 These hours are in addition to, not part of, the hours required for the major.
-Students are expected to take these courses for credit unless they will exceed 12 hours in the term. - B. Core Requirements.
+Students are expected to take these courses for credit unless they will exceed 12 hours in a term.

+- B. Core Requirements.
 18 credit hours:

 THE 100 Script Analysis

-THE 180 Techniques of Production
+THE 180 Stagecraft

-THE 101 Introduction to Acting or
+THE 101 Introduction to Acting -or-

 THE 182 Fundamentals of Acting

 THE 270 Directing

 THE 359 Theatre History and Literature I

 THE 361 Theatre History and Literature II

 C. Nine additional hours of theatre.
 ENG 401 Seminar in Drama will apply toward this requirement.

 Musical Theatre Major

-A. Six terms of Theatre Practicum (THE 115, THE 116, THE 207, and/or THE 208).
-Practicum credit is given to students participating in the production of faculty-directed mainstage plays.
-They may be taken for credit or no credit, and a maximum of six hours may count towards the 120 hours required for
+- A. Six terms of Theatre Practicum (THE 115, THE 116, THE 207, and/or THE 208).
+Practicum credit is given to students participating in any of our departmental productions.
+Students may get credit for: 1) Being in a show 2) Working on a show in a production assignment or crew position 3) Taking on a managerial role within the production (producer, assistant director, stage manager, dramaturg).
+Practicum courses may be taken for credit or no credit, and a maximum of six hours may count towards the 120 hours required for graduation.

-graduation.
 These hours are in addition to, not part of, the hours required for the major.
-Students are expected to take these courses for credit unless they will exceed 12 hours in the term.
+Students are expected to take these courses for credit unless they will exceed 12 hours in a term.

-B. Core Requirements: 15 credit hours from:
+- B. Core Requirements: 15 credit hours from:

-'''

-THE 180
+THE 180 Stagecraft

-Techniques of Production

-THE 182

-Fundamentals of Acting
+- THE 182 Fundamentals of Acting

-THE 255
+- THE 255 Theatrical Makeup

-Stage Makeup

-THE 270
+THE 270 Directing

-Directing

-'''

-THE 359 Theatre History and Literature I -or-THE 361 Theatre History and Literature II
+- THE 359 Theatre History and Literature I -or-

+- THE 361 Theatre History and Literature II

-C. Musical Theatre majors must achieve at least a B- in MUS 211 and 221.
+- C. Musical Theatre majors must achieve at least a B- in MUS 211 and THE 221.
 Students with a strong music background are strongly encouraged to either minor or double major in music.

-'''

-THE 145

-Musical Theatre Dance I
+THE 145 Musical Theatre Dance I

-THE 245
+THE 221 Voice Lessons: Musical Theatre (6 terms)

-Musical Theatre Dance II
+THE 245 Musical Theatre Dance II

-THE 246

-Jazz Dance (0.00 or 1.50 hours)
+- THE 246 Jazz Dance (0.00 or 1.50 hours)

-THE 248

-Tap Dance (0.00 or 1.50 hours)
+- THE 248 Tap Dance (0.00 or 1.50 hours)

-THE 252

-Ballet (0.00 or 1.50 hours)
+- THE 252 Ballet (0.00 or 1.50 hours)

-THE 254
+THE 254 Choreography

-Choreography

-THE 265

-American Musical Theatre
+THE 265 American Musical Theatre

-THE 282

-Contemporary Acting Styles
+THE 282 Contemporary Acting Styles

-THE 350

-Advanced Performance Styles/Musical Theatre
+THE 350 Advanced Performance Styles/Musical Theatre

-THE 355

-Business of Theatre
+THE 355 Business of Theatre

-THE 450

-Senior Musical
+THE 450 Senior Musical

-One additional course from: ENG 401, THE 240, or any 300-level

-or higher theatre course or English drama course
+One additional course from: ENG 401, THE 240, or any 300-level or higher theatre course or English drama course

-MUS 101

-Music Theory I
+MUS 101 Basic Music Theory I

-MUS 108
+MUS 108 Basic Musicianship I

-Aural Harmony I

-MUS 211

-Piano (three terms)
+MUS 211 Piano (three terms)

-MUS 221

-Voice (six terms)
+MUS 221 Voice Lessons (6 terms)

-MUS 329

-'''

-Vocal Pedagogy and Techniques

 Two additional music courses from: MUS 102, MUS 109, MUS 201, MUS 208, MUS 205, MUS 250, MUS 251, MUS 328

 Theatre Minor

 A minimum of 18 hours, including: